-In addition to formal training, all staff receive regular opportunity to update their knowledge and understanding and ensure they are aware of new and emerging threats.
+In addition to formal training, all staff receive regular opportunity to update their knowledge and understanding.

-These updates include a focus on: -
+These updates include a focus on:-

-- Sexual abuse

-- · Child on child abuse, including sexual violence and harassment
+- Child on child abuse, including sexual violence and harassment

 - Early Help

 - Trauma and adversity

+- · Radicalisation and the Prevent Duty

 - Honour-based abuse, including Female Genital Mutilation

 - Exploitation, including child criminal exploitation and child sexual exploitation

 - Child mental health

-- · Parent mental health
+- Parent mental health

 - Domestic abuse

+- Online safety, including filtering and monitoring

 - Forced marriage and honour-based violence

 - Child-trafficking

 - Children missing education and children absent from education

-These are delivered by staff meetings and scenarios.
+These are delivered by using safeguarding scenarios or updates and reminders in staff meetings and regular newsletters.